sassoftware/devsascom-rest-api-samples/AutomatedMachineLearning/mlPipelineAutomation.md

       - mcll: Multiclass log loss
       - ks2: ROC separation
       - rase: Root average squared error
-      - misclassificationRateCutoff: Misclassification at cutoff
+      - misclassificationCutoff: Misclassification at cutoff
   - intervalSelectionStatistic (a string to indicate interval selection statistic, dependent upon the type of target variable.
 For 'INTERVAL' target variable types, the accepted values are listed below, where the default is set to 'ase'.
 This field is ignored for all other types,